azurecitadel/azurecitadel/content/arc/servers/135-assign.md

 Show your proctor that you have:

 * assigned the policies to check that the MMA is *not* installed
-* assigned the policy initative to install the MDE
+* assigned the policy initiative to install the MDE

 Stretch: